Emergency Medical Responder

 Upon successful completion of the EMR course students will receive a JIBC EMR certificate (valid 3 years) and a Canadian Red Cross CPR/HCP card (valid 3 years).

-Students are given an opportunity to do retests should they be unsuccessful in their final exams.
-Retests are to be completed within 60 days of completing the EMR course in order to pass their EMR certification.
+Students are given an opportunity to do one (1) retest for their either their final written, medical scenario or trauma scenario) should they be unsuccessful in their final exams.
+Retest(s) are to be completed within 60 days of completing the EMR course in order to pass their EMR certification.

 Learners must purchase the required textbooks and must have them on hand for reference during class.
 The following textbooks are required for this course:

-Brady's Emergency Medical Responder: A Skills Approach (4th Canadian Edition)
+Emergency Medical Responder: A Skills Approach (5th Canadian Edition)

-There is recommended pre-reading for the PARA-1050 Emergency Medical Responder course.
-Please find attached PDFs with specific readings - Lessons 1 - 6 in the Student Study Guide and then read the corresponding reading in the textbook (Emergency Medical Responder: A Skills Approach, 4th Edition.
+Pre-Read: There is recommended pre-reading for the PARA-1050 Emergency Medical Responder course.
+Please find attached PDFs with specific readings - Lessons 1 - 6 in the Student Study Guide and then read the corresponding reading in the textbook, Emergency Medical Responder: A Skills Approach, 5th Edition.

 PARA-1050 Emergency Medical Responder